 Caffeine stimulates the nervous system, keeping you awake, but when you do manage to fall asleep, it messes with your ability to stay asleep, too.

 Smoking has a similar effect, powerfully stimulating the nervous system, increasing the risk of sleep apnea, snoring and fragmented sleep, making it harder to fall asleep, lessening REM sleep, and lowering overall sleep duration.
 The takeaway?
 If you don’t smoke… DON’T START.
-If you do smoke… STOP.
-We are here for you and can help you achieve exactly that aim!
+If you do smoke, try to STOP.
+We can help you with smoking cessation if that’s your goal – it’s one of the most powerful steps you can take in improving wellness.

 Andropause: The Male Menopause